Group Inference in High Dimensions with Applications to Hierarchical Testing

-Bloom et al. \cite{bloom2013finding} performed a genome-wide association study of 46 quantitative traits to investigate the sources of missing heritability.
-The authors crossbred 1'008 yeast Saccharomyces cerevisiae segregates from a laboratory strain and a wine strain and measured 11'623 genotype markers which they reduced to 4'410 markers that show less correlation.
-Bloom et al. \cite{bloom2013finding} processed the data such that the covariates encode from which of the two strains a given genotype was passed on.
+\cite{bloom2013finding} performed a genome-wide association study of 46 quantitative traits to investigate the sources of missing heritability.
+The authors crossbred 1,008 yeast Saccharomyces cerevisiae segregates from a laboratory strain and a wine strain and measured 11,623 genotype markers which they reduced to 4,410 markers that show less correlation. \cite{bloom2013finding} processed the data such that the covariates encode from which of the two strains a given genotype was passed on.
 This is encoded using the values $1$ and $-1$.
 Each crossbred was exposed to 46 different conditions like different temperatures, pH values, carbon sources, additional metal ions, and small molecules.
 The traits of interest are the end-point colony size normalized by the colony size on control medium, see \cite{bloom2013finding} for further details.

-We use these data sets to illustrate the hierarchical procedure with our group testing method.
-We consider each trait separately and thus, we are considering 46 different regression problems.
-We only use complete observations without any missing values, leading to sample sizes between $n = 599$ and $n = 1007$ depending on the trait and number of covariates always being $p = 4410$.
+We use this data set to illustrate the hierarchical procedure with our proposed group testing method $\phi_{\Sigma}(\tau=1)$.
+We consider each trait separately resulting in 46 different regression problems.
+The hierarchical procedure goes top-down through a hierarchical cluster tree which was estimated using $1 - (\text{empirical correlation})^2$ as dissimilarity measure and average linkage.
+We only use complete observations without any missing values, leading to sample sizes between $n = 599$ and $n = 1,007$ depending on the trait while the number of covariates is always $p = 4,410$.

-The results across the 46 traits are given in Figure \ref{fig.colony}.
-The hierarchical procedure always finds some significant groups of SNP covariates.
-Some of the significant findings include single variable, namely in traits 1, 20, and 44; while some of them are large groups with cardinality bigger than 1000.
-It is plausible that one cannot find too many single variables but it is reasonable and convincing to see that the hierarchical method finds a substantial amount of significant groups.
+{The results across the first 23 traits are given in Figure \ref{fig.colony} and the complete results across all 46 traits are given in Figure \ref{fig.colony supp} in the supplement.} The hierarchical procedure always finds some significant groups of SNP covariates.
+Some of the significant findings include small groups while some of them are large groups with cardinality bigger than 1, 000.
+It is plausible that one cannot find many single variables or very small groups but it is reasonable and convincing to see that the hierarchical method finds a substantial amount of significant groups.
 The amount of ``signal'', in terms of significant findings, varies quite a bit across the 46 traits.
-For example, we conclude that trait 20 exhibits most ``signal'': it leads to most significant groups, two of them being a single variable and some of them being small.
-Thus, this trait manifests most association between the colony size (response) and genetics in terms of SNP covariates.